ahmedgu2/cuda_cpp_programming/README.md

 - I'll be implementing different types of attention for the next few days, e.g. scoring functions such as **dot product**, **Bahdanu**, **Luong**, **self attention**..
 - Refresher on attention in general, and Bahdanau and Luong scoring functions.
 - Implemented the simple **dot product** based scoring function.

+### Day 20:
+- Very short session (not enough time to work on much).
+- Fused dot product kernels (multiplication and sum) into one for better performance and less memory consomption.
+- Layed the idea for implementing **Luong attention** (will implement tomorrow).